 What are the Best Resume Keywords?

 When it comes to resume keywords, it’s not as simple as listing out the top-performing keywords.
-Since every hiring team is going to word things differently,
+Since every hiring team is going to word things differently, the best resume keywords for you are going to be dramatically different than they are for someone else.

 However, there are a few categories that you should be looking at specifically.